exercism/haskell/concepts/numbers/introduction.md

 y = fromIntegral m      --> y = 7.0
 ```

 Division of integers is a little complicated.
-If you use the ordinary "/" operator on integers then you will get an error message (although the expression "4/3" does work because Haskell helpfully promotes literal integers to floats where necessary).
+If you use the ordinary "/" operator on integers, then you will get an error message (although the expression "4/3" does work because Haskell helpfully promotes literal integers to floats where necessary).
 Instead, integer division is done using a collection of named operators.

 Haskell has a neat trick with operators: you can take any function that takes two arguments and use it like an operator by enclosing the name in back-ticks.
 So the following two lines mean exactly the same: